RWL-Dittrich/HueAPI/README.md

 # JHAPI a JavaHueAPI
 This is gonna be used for a school project.
-Feel free to use it anywhere else!

-It is still in early development.

 # How to use?
 ### Making a Hue bridge: